ceddlyburge/notes-from-talks/software-craftsmanship-2019/gojko adjic feedback loops.md

 similar for scrum

-feedback without an action is not a loop, uts just bad news. experts know what to do with the feedback, but beginners do not.
+feedback without an action is not a loop, its just bad news. experts know what to do with the feedback, but beginners do not.

 drawbacks of feedback loops
 - create coupling between parts of a systems